-In another strong endorsement, subsidiaries of EnCana Corp. and Entrega Gas Pipeline Inc. last week entered into a Memorandum of Understanding (MOU) to support Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage's 1,500 mile Rockies Express natural gas pipeline project.
-The pipeline, first proposed in August (see NGI, Aug.
-22), would be the largest domestic gas pipe proposal in more than 20 years, delivering growing gas supplies from the Rocky Mountains to upper Midwest and eastern U.S. markets.
+In another strong endorsement, subsidiaries of EnCana Corp. and Entrega Gas Pipeline Inc. have entered into a Memorandum of Understanding (MOU) to support Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage’s 1,500 mile Rockies Express natural gas pipeline project.
+The pipeline, first proposed in August (see Daily GPI, Aug.
+18), would be the largest domestic gas pipe proposal in more than 20 years, delivering growing gas supplies from the Rocky Mountains to upper Midwest and eastern U.S. markets.

 KMP and Sempra said they intend to file with the Federal Energy Regulatory Commission to begin the National Energy Policy Act prefiling process this month.

 Under the MOU, subsidiary EnCana Marketing (USA) Inc. will negotiate for firm transportation capacity on the pipeline during an upcoming binding open season.
 The deal, subject to execution of definitive agreements and to approvals from the respective parties’ boards of directors, is expected to make EnCana a significant anchor shipper on the new project.